Vice President / System Designer

 Along the many accomplishments in his career, Jerry is credited with the design and install of over 20,000 home and office audio/video and smart home systems to include installations in the following: Bristol Meyers, Toyota, GE, The Ford Center, Hadi Shrine Temple, and many more.
 Among the larger installs, Jerry designed and setup ½ mile of river-front sound system for the Annual Hadi Shrine Festival for 9 years straight from 2010-2019.

 During his career, Jerry has proven a firm understanding in the importance of doing the job right the first time; thus, he has kept his knowledge relevant with multiple certifications and has been factory trained with Bose, Yamaha, Sony, Klipsch, Integra, Control 4 Home Automation, Lutron Lighting, Elan Home Systems, and with various other manufacturers.

 Although he has wrapped his life around his family and being perhaps the most sought-after electronics expert in the Mid-West, Jerry has found time to give back to the community.
 In the mid-1980’s, Jerry was a Deputy Reserve Police Officer and is currently a member of the Hadi Shrine.
-He has held the following positions: Master Mason, Worshipful Master of 2016, Commodore for the Hadi Mariners in 2013 and Treasurer of the Hadi Motor Corp.
-Jerry is currently the President of the Hadi Motor Corps.
+He has held the following positions: Master Mason, Worshipful Master of 2016, Commodore for the Hadi Mariners in 2013, Treasurer of the Hadi Motor Corp and President of the Hadi Motor Corp in 2018.